Process test payment

 The orderreference is a custom identifier for the transaction that we recommend you submit in the JWT payload of each transaction.
 If your system has been configured to assign orderreference values to your transactions, you can use these to ensure you are checking the correct response following a payment.

-You will need to check the errorcode returned to determine the outcome of the transaction:
+You will need to check the errorcode returned in the AUTH response to determine the outcome of the transaction: